xslim/restlesspoint.com/_posts/articles/2015-03-20-what-to-teach-beginners-before-sailing-out-from-marina.md

 - _Man Overboard_: If someone falls in the water, this is the proper phrase to shout.
 - _Boom_: Everyone should watch out for the boom, especially our tall Dutch crew members.
 - _Your fingers_: They can get easily caught between a line and a cleat or a winch and a line.
 We want everyone to leave with the number of fingers they came with.
+- Stepping on/off board, holding the rigging
+- While onboard: one hand for yourself another one for the boat  (hold on well)
+- Move on the deck - keep low when it can if there are waves
+- Slippery deck danger
+- Importance of not falling into the water and how to behave if it happens

 ![](http://farm4.staticflickr.com/3727/12149398973_5480207542_z.jpg)